 - the terms of your request

-- the documents relevant to the request
+- the document relevant to the request

 - the FOI Act

 - Guidelines published by the Office of the Information Commissioner under section 93A of the FOI Act (the FOI Guidelines)

-- advice from Departmental officers with responsibility for matters relating to the documents to which you sought access
+- advice from departmental officers with responsibility for matters relating to the document to which you sought access

-4 Documents in scope of request
+4 Document in scope of request

-The Department has identified 1 document as falling within the scope of your request.
+The Department has identified one document as falling within the scope of your request.
 This document was in the possession of the Department on 17 May 2019 when your request was received.